-6.1 If staff are concerned about a child's absence or there is no response to text messages, they will attempt to make contact by telephone calls to parents, other emergency contacts, home visits, and referrals to the CSAWS Attendance and Welfare Officer and to the police for a safe and well check.
+If staff are concerned about a child's absence or there is no response, they will follow the process in detailed in Appendix 1.
+This includes telephone calls to parents, other emergency contacts, home visits, referrals to the CSAWS Attendance and Welfare Officer and to the police for a visit to see the child.